rangeengine/Range-Engine-Docs/source/api/Range.logic.rst

    # Activate an actuator
    controller.activate(actuator)

-See the :ref:`available actuators <bge-types-actuators>` reference for available attributes.
+See the :ref:`available actuators <Range-types-actuators>` reference for available attributes.

 Most logic brick's methods are accessors for the properties available in the logic buttons.
 Consult the logic bricks documentation for more information on how each logic brick works.